 - Bracing fatigue from stones, sandbags, and odd objects

-- Nervous system fatigue from max-effort events
+- Nervous-system fatigue from max-effort events

 Signs You’re Doing Too Much Volume

+Your body sends signals before it breaks.
 Watch for these red flags.

 Performance Plateau or Drop